hallzy/go-git-radar/README.md

 This is the number of seconds to wait before doing an auto fetch.
 This variable has no effect if you run git-radar without `fetch`.

-#### PREFIX and SUFFIX

-These are strings to prepend and append to the prompt in case you want some extra padding or something else.

 #### COLOUR_PREFIX and COLOUR_SUFFIX